buchanankerswell/buchanankerswell.github.io/index.md

 show_tile: false
 ---

 I work on geologic problems using laboratory, computational, and field-based methods.
 My background is metamorphic petrology & tectonics, but I enjoy working with any dataset, anytime---especially in collaboration with students and researchers with various expertise.
+I am an expert autodidact with eclectic interests.
 I have a passion for learning and riding bikes.